Tennis-Kerber overcomes canny Flipkens to reach third round

-LONDON, July 6 Top seed Angelique Kerber battled past Kirsten Flipkens to reach the third round at Wimbledon, overcoming the Belgian's unorthodox game to win 7-5 7-5 on Thursday.
+LONDON, July 6 (Reuters) - Top seed Angelique Kerber battled past Kirsten Flipkens to reach the third round at Wimbledon, overcoming the Belgian's unorthodox game to win 7-5 7-5 on Thursday.

 Kerber, who reached the final last year, again showed signs of the vulnerability that has dogged her game in 2017.